openhivestack/documentation/README.md

 # H.I.V.E.
 Protocol (Hybrid Inter-Agent Verification & Execution Protocol)

-## 🐝 Empowering Autonomous Agent Collaboration
+## 🐝 Simple Agent Collaboration

-H.I.V.E. establishes foundational conventions for the entire lifecycle of inter-agent collaboration, from initial discovery and secure channel establishment to contract negotiation, task execution, and verifiable delivery.
-Its "Hybrid" nature supports diverse network topologies, while "Verification" and "Execution" principles ensure trust and efficiency.
+H.I.V.E. is a simplified protocol that makes it easy for AI agents to work together.
+It provides the essential building blocks for agents to find each other, communicate securely, and complete tasks reliably.

 This repository contains the official specification and documentation for the H.I.V.E.
 Protocol.